Chew on These Holiday Safety Tips Before Chowing Down

 Cedars-Sinai Digestive Disease Experts Offer Advice on Avoiding Foodborne Illness

-This holiday season, millions of people will be celebrating with family and friends, perhaps for the first time in two years.
-While good cheer may fill the air, danger could be lurking just beyond the door to the kitchen or dining room.
+This holiday season, millions of people will be celebrating with family and friends.
+Preparing and sharing food is often the centerpiece of getting together.
+However, while good cheer may fill the air, danger could be lurking just beyond the door to the kitchen or dining room.

 Digestive disease experts note that the time between Thanksgiving and New Year’s Day is one of the riskiest for getting food poisoning, which can lead to chronic illness in some people.

 “The common bacteria - and it's usually bacteria - that cause food poisoning are E. coli, Campylobacter, Shigella and Salmonella.
 You've probably heard their names, but they are not the guests you want at your party,” said gastroenterologist Mark Pimentel, MD, executive director of the Medically Associated Science and Technology (MAST) Program at Cedars-Sinai.